MiriamMcNamara/weekend-sql-to-do-list/README.md

 ## Built With

 - Express and PG
-- JQuery and SQL
+- Javascript, JQuery and SQL
+- SweetAlerts

 ## Acknowledgement

-I'd like to thank my cohort for the extra help, especially Amanda and Chris N for always giving me the right nudge or tip when I get stuck.
+I'd like to thank my cohort for the extra help along the way!

 ## Support